 On our first ever vacation as a couple, my boyfriend at the time and I booked a two-week stay in S’Illot, Mallorca, Spain.

-Let’s just say that from the whole description of the package only the distance between the hotel and the beach were true.
+Let’s just say that from the whole description of the package only the distance between the hotel and the beach was true.

-We arrived at something which looked like an abandoned building with sad people staring at nothing as if they were sentenced to spend their time here instead of spending their yearly vacation in a fun and relaxing place.
+We arrived at something which looked like an abandoned building with sad people staring at nothing as if they were sentenced to spend their time here instead of enjoying their yearly vacation in a fun and relaxing place.

 Soon we realised that the inside looked even worse than the outside of the hotel.
 To make things worse, the staff was the most unpleasant and rude group of people imaginable.
 And if that was not bad enough, the food was awful in any way and the only way we could enjoy our time even a little was to change hotels.

 Fortunately for us, we were able to get a room in another hotel in Cala Ratjada, about an hour away from this disaster.
 The new hotel turned out to be more to our liking.

 Despite the fact that we needed to pay more and that we had to arrange our own transportation to Cala Ratjada, we gladly transferred.

 Of course, that was a terrible start of a long-awaited vacation after years of not seeing the beach, but at the end, it proved us we could work as a team and manage difficulties during travel.

 In fact, S’Illot turned out to be so boring and so not what we wanted, that we were glad we ended up in Cala Ratjada, a former fishermen village with beautiful beaches.
-And after all, we had a story to tell.
+And after all, we had a success story to tell.